mishra4567/shoping_php_site/README.md

 you first upen 2-tab your browser when you send 1tab (login2nd.php) mobail otp verification Then you relload 2nd tab (what you want) you se thet tab a otp you see

+FORGOT PASSWORD
+your password send your email id